EastfordCommunicator/website/articles/34/8/cce-building-update.md

 ---
-title: Building Hope in Eastford: A Season of Visible Progress
+title: "Building Hope in Eastford: A Season of Visible Progress"
 author: Eric Payer
 ---
 EASTFORD --- When I first arrived in Eastford, I was struck by the quiet